rastersoft/autovala/wiki/autovala-tricks.7.md

 ## Enabling debug symbols

-Just add in your .avprj file, in each binary/library section, the line
+Just add in your .avprj file, in each binary/library section, the lines

     compile_options: -g
+    compile_c_options: -g

 If you want to do it conditional, just use something like this:

     if DEBUG
     compile_options: -g
+    compile_c_options: -g
     endif

 And use "cmake .. -DDEBUG=on" to enable the debug symbols.